AliceNN-ucdenver/Iasa/cio-october.md

 In a world where anyone can generate code, the ability to generate the *right* code, for the *right* reasons, with the *right* quality, becomes the ultimate differentiator.
 That ability remains uniquely human.
 It's found in the engineer who knows why that database query is deliberately inefficient (to avoid locking during peak hours).
 It's in the architect who remembers the three-year-old decision that makes microservices wrong for your context, understanding the principles Sam Newman explores in [*Building Microservices*](https://www.oreilly.com/library/view/building-microservices-2nd/9781492034018/).
 It's in the security expert who understands not just how to prevent breaches, but how to design systems that fail safely when breached.

 This is the engineering imperative: not to resist AI, not to surrender to it, but to forge a partnership that amplifies the best of both.
 The organizations that win won't be those that generate the most code or move the fastest.
-They'll be those that maintain technical craftsmanship while leveraging AI's capabilities, that treat the architectural edge not as a problem to solve but as their strategic moat.
+They'll be those that maintain technical craftspersonship while leveraging AI's capabilities, that treat the architectural edge not as a problem to solve but as their strategic moat.

 The future belongs to organizations that recognize this truth and act on it today.
 As Martin Fowler argues in [his writings on refactoring](https://martinfowler.com/books/refactoring.html), the ability to evolve software systems effectively is what separates successful organizations from those that collapse under their own technical weight.
 In the AI era, this ability becomes even more critical.